 For European consumers, e-commerce shopping is a popular choice when it comes to consumer goods – as we have seen in recent years.
-E-commerce sales grew 27.6% in 2020.
+E-commerce sales grew more than 25% in 2020.
 Such large growth suggests that the corona pandemic has had a lasting impact on customers’ habits of primarily shopping online rather than making purchases in physical stores.
-In addition, we see a trend towards increased shopping on mobile phones, where as many as 56,4% of online shopping was done on smartphones.
+In addition, we see a trend towards increased shopping on mobile phones, where as much as 56,4% of online shopping was done on smartphones.
 Mobile devices have, therefore, seriously cemented themselves as the primary channel when consumers buy goods online.

 Click & Collect

 Many retailers use the Click & Collect service as an immediate measure to cope with the pandemic.
 The goal is to give customers the opportunity to make fast and secure purchases, strengthen loyalty, and spread points of sale across warehouses and stores.
 Customers can choose products conveniently from home and pick them up at their favorite store.
 The setup of Click & Collect requires retailers to be able to synchronize their items and data in real-time so that customers do not order items that are not in stock.
 Watch a video of a Click & Collect scenario below:

 Learn how to reserve an item and then pick up and pay in the store with Click & Collect.
 It is also possible to pay for the item online and then pick it up at the store.